what is a notary public what is a notary public

 Loan Signing Agents

-Loan signing agents specialize in notarizing loan documents, acting as impartial witnesses in mortgage and real estate transactions.
+Loan signing agents specialize in notarizing loan documents and acting as impartial witnesses in mortgage and real estate transactions.
 They ensure borrowers sign documents correctly and fully understand the terms.
 Loan signing agents coordinate with title companies, lenders, and borrowers to facilitate smooth closings.
 Their expertise in handling complex financial documents helps prevent errors that could delay funding or result in legal complications.

 Why Notary Services are Important